pyrddlgym-project/pyRDDLGym-jax/README.md

 ## Writing a Configuration File for a Custom Domain

 The simplest way to interface with the Planner for solving a custom problem is to write a configuration file with all the necessary hyper-parameters.
-The basic structure of a configuration file is provided below:
+The basic structure of a configuration file is provided below for a straight line planning/MPC style planner:

 ```ini
 [Model]